nickrigby/nickrigby.github.io/_posts/2017-02-11-deploying-magento-2-with-composer-and-envoyer.markdown

  3. Activate New Release
  4. Purge Old Releases

-I'll go over these now, which will also outline the zero downtime part of Envoyer.

 ### 1. Clone New Release
 Each time you deploy code, Envoyer clones the code repository into a new folder on your server, keeping your current production code in tact.

 ### 2. Install Composer dependencies
 This part is fairly explanatory.
-Envoyer automatically looks for your composer.json file, and runs `composer install`.
+Envoyer automatically looks for your `composer.json` file, and runs `composer install`.
 For your first ever deploy this can take a few minutes — since Magento 2 has a lot of dependencies — but subsequent deployments will pull dependencies from cache, meaning they resolve in 10-20 seconds (depending on your server).

 ### 3. Activate New Release
 Activating a new release means the current codebase symlink is updated to point at the new release directory.

 ### 4. Purge Old Releases
-Envoyer keeps a copy of the last five or so releases, so this part just cleans up some of the older releases.
+Envoyer keeps a copy of the last five or so releases, so this part just cleans up some of the older releases by removing them.

 ## Configuring Deployments hooks for Magento 2
 Alright, so now we know what Envoyer can do, it's time to create specific deployment hooks for Magento 2.
 Here's the hooks I have:

 ### 1. Install Composer Dependencies (Before)
 Envoyer will skip composer dependencies if a vendor directory already exists, or if the `composer.json` file is missing.
-In Magento 2, the vendor folder does exist, and is under version control, since it contains a `.htaccess` file.
+In Magento 2, the vendor folder does exist, and is under version control since it contains a `.htaccess` file.
 In order for composer to run, we need to temporarily rename the vendor folder:

 {% highlight powershell linenos %}
 cd {% raw %}{{release}}{% endraw %}